-This is our first year attending Doors Open Aurora with our seven year old.
+This is our first year attending Doors Open Aurora with our seven year old and first time visiting Aurora Readiness Centre.
 Perhaps that has something to do with his better attention span.
 However, this is my third year visiting various heritage locations in Aurora.
 I am glad that some of the locations repeat from year to year since I am never able to do the full run.
 Perhaps this has something to do with me taking a lot of pictures, all the time.

 Today was my first time visiting the Pargeter House c.
 1875, Doors Open Aurora Site #2 called the Aurora Readiness Centre.
 Some also refer to it as the Caplan House.
 I first learned about the house a few years ago from “Aurora 1945-1965 An Ontario Town at a Time of Great Change” a book by Elizabeth Hearn Milner.
 One of my best Aurora resource books to date with 20 years of just enough information to extend my own research before 1945 and beyond 1965.

 Milner refers to the Caplan House as Aurora’s Bunker.
 “A short article in the Banner in February of 1961 suggested that Aurora might be the location for a nuclear shelter for Toronto’s government.
 The plans were kept quiet, but some people in town learned what was happening by 1962.
 Three emergency locations around Aurora had been chosen for a “Readiness Centre” in 1961 because of the geography of the area.
 The belief was that Oak Ridge Moraine, running east to west just south of Aurora, would protect the area to the north, if a nuclear bomb were dropped on Toronto.
 The theory was that the moraine would direct the blast upward and the prevailing northwest winds in the area would direct fallout and radiation southeast of Toronto.“, pg.
 233.